PRIORITY • COST ACTION CA20101

 The applicant must develop the proposal jointly with a Host organization.
 An applicant may choose to contact any research team participating in the Action.
 A non-exhaustive list of teams that have indicated an interest in hosting an STSM can be found here.

-Starting from 15/11/2022, the applicant should complete and upload via the dedicated COST online tool at https://e-services.cost.eu/activity/grants/add:
+The applicant should complete and upload via the dedicated COST online tool at https://e-services.cost.eu/activity/grants/add:

 • The COST STSM application form available at https://e-services.cost.eu/activity/grants after registration in the e-COST system at https://e-services.cost.eu/